TOTAL FREE HEALTH AND SAFETY DOCUMENTS DOWNLOADING SOURCE

 Control Measures

-1. Review cleaning area access requirement.
+1. Review cleaning area access requirements.

 2. Review & coordinate rope access anchoring system.